demisto/content-docs/docs/integrations/context-standards-recommended.md

       "Email": "STRING, The email address of the manager.", "DisplayName": "STRING, The display name of the manager."
     },
     "RiskLevel": "STRING, The risk level associated with the account.
-This could be 'LOW', 'MEDIUM', or 'HIGH'.", }
+This could be 'LOW', 'MED' or 'HIGH'.", }
 ```